Boone Dam Seepage Remediation

 In January 2016, TVA issued a final Environmental Assessment (EA) and Finding of No Significant Impact (FONSI) for the construction activities to remediate seepage at Boone Dam, as well as the associated drawdown of the reservoir water levels.
 The environmental review of the proposed fix to the dam, located on the border between Sullivan and Washington Counties, Tennessee, helped TVA identify, avoid and mitigate potential environmental effects of the proposed project.

 The EA analyzed the effects of our proposal to fix the dam by building a composite seepage barrier from the crest of the dam’s earthen embankment into the foundation soils and bedrock.
 The barrier proposed by TVA would consist of an injected grout curtain and an excavated and filled concrete diaphragm wall.
 In addition, TVA would use lands managed by us near the dam for construction support activities and would continue the reservoir drawdown through construction.
+The EA also addressed how TVA would manage successional vegetation growing in the drawdown area.
 TVA estimated that the remediation could take up to seven years.

-Since the EA was completed, TVA has identified several minor changes to how the final stages of the project would be implemented.
-On February 22, 2019, TVA issued a final supplemental EA and FONSI for these changes.
-The proposed changes reviewed in the supplemental EA include changes to:
+After the EA was completed, TVA identified several minor changes to how the final stages of the project would be implemented.
+In February 2019, TVA issued a final supplemental EA and FONSI to review:

 In October 2014, a sinkhole was discovered near the base of the embankment at Boone Dam, and water and sediment was found seeping from the riverbank below.
 TVA began assessing the dam’s condition and developing a remediation plan.
 In October 2015, TVA released a draft EA assessing the environmental impacts of the remediation plan.
 The draft EA was made available for public review and TVA hosted a public meeting in Johnson City to present its findings and solicit input.
 TVA considered all comments that were received during the review period.
 These comments and TVA’s responses are included in an appendix to the final 2016 EA.